cryptax/cryptax.github.io/_posts/2022-10-28-hardweario-bele.md

 The expected answers is 16 bytes long.

 At this point, we went to have a look at the BLE devices.
 They are ESP32 devices.
 So, how could an ESP32 generate easily a 16-byte response?
 Encryption...
 Hash...
-SH1? too long.
-MD5 produces the right output length.
+SHA1? too long. **MD5 produces the right output length**.

 ```python
 import hashlib